 Pupils learn to speak confidently and listen to what others have to say.
 They begin to read and write independently and with enthusiasm.
-They use language to explore their own experiences and imaginary worlds.
+A phonics programme is introduced in the Foundation Stage and daily lessons support pupils' development throughout the key stage and into Junior 2.
+Reading books are given to children and daily reading with staff is enjoyed.
+Pupils use their developing language to explore their own experiences and imaginary worlds.

-Pupils learn how to speak in a range of contexts, adapting what they say and how they say it to the purpose and the audience.
+Pupils learn how to speak in a range of contexts, adapting what they say and how they say it to the purpose and the audience and learn how to respond appropriately to others.

-They learn how to respond appropriately to others.
-They increase their ability to read challenging and lengthy texts, analysing and discussing them with others.
+The move to more independent reading is encouraged and pupils increase their ability and stamina to read challenging and lengthy texts, analysing and discussing them with others.
+Pupils are directed to a range of appropriate texts and personal choice is emphasised as a key motivating factor for continued success.
 Writing is developed as they learn the main rules and conventions of written English and understand the process of planning, drafting and editing.